Krzysztofe/Krzysztofe/README.md

  <br><br><br>

  ### Within my repository, you will find a various projects containing exercises.
-Among them, I would like to highlight two projects, which are pined up below.
+Among them, I would like to highlight two projects, which are pined up below. :point_down: :point_down: :point_down:

  <br><br><br>

  ### The first project is <a href = "https://krzysztofe.github.io/Laboratory_Lab/"> "Laboratory Lab" - React, TS</a>.
 It allows users to save, edit, and delete data related to chemical reactions.
 The data is stored in a <b>Firebase</b>.